Project Structure and Settings

 Folder Structure

-that does not yet exist, a new folder structure is generated.
+When the script is run with a case_study_name or a scenario_name that does not yet exist, a new folder structure is generated.

 It automatically contains all required files with default values.

-The default files are defined in the default
+The default files are defined in the default folder.

 If a script is run again, existing input and parameter sheets are not overwritten.
 Only the output files (e.g., results) corresponding to the executed step are updated.